 "New tools can have a greater impact because we can get the right patient to the right provider, to have the right appointment and to get the right outcome," said Gervais.
 And it helps with the provider workload because they're spending more time actually seeing patients.

 The human touch is important even for those individuals and entities who are immersed in the digital world, said Gervais.

 "It's really important," he said.
 "I'm a full-on digital lifestyle guy, an early adopter of digital technology.
 But even me, I really want to talk to a human.
-It's less about me, and more that I'm coordinating care for my kids, and now also for my patients.
+It's less about me, and more that I'm coordinating care for my kids, and now also for my parents.

 There are some early adopters of tech that's consciously humanizing, but there's some disagreement on how exactly to use it.
 One of the issues is the quality of data that's needed to train AI effectively.
 As they get into the nitty gritty of how to train these models, it becomes daunting task and lengthens the timelines for adoption.